Climate Change Bill 2016

 - require a Climate Change Strategy every five years to set out how Victoria will meet its targets and adapt to the impacts of climate change;

-- require Adaptation Action Plans for key systems that are either vulnerable to the impacts of climate change, or are essential to ensure Victoria is prepared;
+- require Adaptation Action Plans for key systems that are vulnerable to the impacts of climate change to ensure Victoria is prepared for these impacts;

 - establish a pledging model to reduce emissions from government's own operations and from across the economy; and

 - establish a system of periodic reporting to provide transparency, accountability and ensure the community remains informed.

 The Bill sits alongside other key Victorian Government energy and climate change initiatives including Victoria's Climate Change Framework, Victoria's Climate Change Adaptation Plan 2017-2020 and the Renewable Energy Action Plan.

 Read more about the 2015 Independent Review and Government's response here.